0xkalawy/IEEE/README.md

 ## Vision

-Prepare a security researcher who is able to analyze any software and able to join any security field.
+Prepare a security researcher who is able to analyze any software and able to join any security career field.
-In addition to joining CTFs:
+In addition to joining CTFs :
 - ICMTC CSC CTF
 - BlackHat MEA CTF
 - IEEE CTF
+- ...
 also can introduce researches to:
 - Portswigger
 - BlackHat MEA